Sap Se Stock Today

 Low

-SAP SE is trading at 187.48 as of the 18th of March 2024.
-This is a -1.01 percent down since the beginning of the trading day.
-The stock's lowest day price was 187.48.
-SAP SE has less than a 9 % chance of experiencing financial distress in the next few years and had a good performance during the last 90 days.
+SAP SE is trading at 176.75 as of the 19th of April 2024.
+This is a -2.29% down since the beginning of the trading day.
+The stock's lowest day price was 176.75.
+SAP SE has less than a 10 % chance of experiencing some financial distress in the next two years of operation, but did not have a good performance during the last 90 trading days.
 Equity ratings for SAP SE are calculated daily based on our scoring framework.
-The performance scores are derived for the period starting the 17th of February 2024 and ending today, the 18th of March 2024.
+The performance scores are derived for the period starting the 20th of March 2024 and ending today, the 19th of April 2024.
 Click here to learn more.

 SAP SE, together with its subsidiaries, operates as an enterprise application software company worldwide.
 SAP SE was founded in 1972 and is headquartered in Walldorf, Germany.
 SAP Ag operates under SoftwareApplication classification in the United States and is traded on OTC Exchange.
 The company has 1.17 B outstanding shares.
 More on SAP SE